Michael Conaghan

-Michael Conaghan (born 4 September 1944) is a former Irish Labour Party politician who served as a Teachta Dála (TD) for the Dublin South-Central constituency from 2011 to 2016.
+Michael Conaghan (born 4 September 1944) is an Irish former Labour Party politician who served as a Teachta Dála (TD) for the Dublin South-Central constituency from 2011 to 2016.
 He also served as Lord Mayor of Dublin from 2004 to 2005.

 Biography

 Conaghan is originally from County Donegal.
 He lives in Ballyfermot, Dublin and is married with two children.
 He is a teacher by profession, and was vice-principal of Inchicore College of Further Education.